1. Q: If a student is registered for 18 credit hours in the Spring 2018 semester, will a J-Term class create an overload billing?

 A: Initially yes, but once the student is billed full-time for the Spring term the J-Term tuition charge will be removed.

 A: Yes.
-The student will be charged the per-credit hour rate ($695/hour) for the J-Term course.
-If the hold is removed and the student subsequently registers as a fulltime student for Spring 2017, they will not be charged for up to 3 credits in J-Term.
+The student will be charged the per-credit hour rate ($775/hour) for the J-Term course.
+If the hold is removed and the student subsequently registers as a fulltime student for Spring 2018, they will not be charged for up to 3 credits in J-Term.

-A: All J-Term charges, including Room and Board charges, and tuition charges for students who are not registered as full-time undergraduate or pharmacy students in Spring 2017 will be billed in December of 2016.
+A: All J-Term charges, including Room and Board charges, will initially be billed in December of 2017.

 A. The Office of Student Financial Planning will work with students individually on cost of attendance issues and will combine J-term and Spring enrollment, as allowed by regulation, to determine eligibility.
 Since many students use their maximum eligibility from institutional, federal and state financial aid programs in order to meet fall and spring costs, additional funding for J-term may reside primarily in education loans.
 Students should contact the Office of Student Financial Planning to discuss specific financial aid awards.